 - 1) Quid Pro Quo:

 - a. an employee of the University of Saint Joseph,

-- b. conditions the provision of an aid, benefit, or service of the University of Saint Joseph,
+- b. conditions5 the provision of an aid, benefit, or service of the University of Saint Joseph,

 - c. on an individual's participation in unwelcome sexual conduct.

 - 2) Sexual Harassment:

 - a. unwelcome conduct,

 - b. determined by a reasonable person,

 - c. to be so severe, and

-- d. pervasive, and,

-- e. objectively offensive,

-- f. that it effectively denies a person equal access to the University of Saint Joseph's education program or activity.

-- 3) Sexual assault, defined as:

-&lt;sup>5 Implicitly or explicitly.
+5 Implicitly or explicitly.